Lesson 1: The Whys and Hows of Automated Testing

 - Integration tests to check feature top-down.
 We test larger units to see if the components work together.

 - Acceptance test to check feature as user sees it.
 This is typically performed by the users.

 - TestCase: set of checks to be performed.

 - Fixture: prepared data to be loaded into the db.

-- Fake: a real object created for the test.
+- Fake: an actual object created for the test, but with fake data.

 - Stub: a crude imitation of real object returning hard-coded values.

 - Mock: an elegant imitation of the object (if real object is not yet ready or expensive).